Sated92X/URLShortner/front/README.md

 ### `npm install`
 This will install your dependencies.

-## Then copy the .env.example a .env file you will need to create
+## Then create the .env file
-Project should be set correctly.
+You can do this by copying the .env.example to .env file.
+You will need to create the file.